Walt Disney World Resort Reviews: Best Values

-Saratoga Springs, Old Key West and Animal Kingdom Villas (Kidani Village) are self-contained resorts with many amenities.
-They are similar to the Deluxe resorts, but have more limited dining options due to their distance from other resorts and the theme parks:
+Riviera Resort, Saratoga Springs, Old Key West and Animal Kingdom Villas (Kidani Village) are self-contained resorts with many amenities.
+They are similar to the Deluxe resorts, but other than the Riviera, the rest have more limited dining options due to their distance from other resorts and the theme parks:

 - Old Key West has a full-service restaurant (Olivia’s) and two takeout food locations.
 All of these serve ordinary American-style food.
 Old Key West also has a walking path and boat service to Disney Springs, where there are many restaurants.

 - Saratoga Springs has a table service restaurant (Turf Club) and a counter-service restaurant/market.
 Both serve standard American fare.
-Saratoga Springs also has a walking path to Downtown Disney, where there are many restaurants.
+Saratoga Springs also has a walking path and boat service to Disney Springs, where there are many restaurants.

 - Kidani Village has one exotic full-service restaurant, Sanaa, serving lunch and dinner.
 The only other dining options at Kidani Village are some cold sandwiches by the pool, or room service offering the same highly-spiced foods served in the restaurant.
 If you want non-room-service breakfast or something less spicy/exotic, you will have to walk, bus or drive over to the main Animal Kingdom Lodge, about 1/2 mile away, where there are three restaurants, including a quick-service location.

-Saratoga Springs, Old Key West and Animal Kingdom Villas (Kidani Village) have beautifully themed “feature” pools with elaborate pool slides.
-Kidani Village also offers a kids’ water play area.
-There are additional unthemed “quiet pools” at Saratoga Springs and Old Key West.
-These three resorts offer recreational activities, video game rooms and fitness centers, plus the full-service Spa at Saratoga Springs.
-Because these three resorts are more isolated than the other Disney Vacation Club resorts, we highly recommend renting a car when you stay here, and we think a car is practically mandatory if staying at Kidani Village.
+Saratoga Springs, Old Key West, Riviera and Animal Kingdom Villas (Kidani Village) have beautifully themed “feature” pools with elaborate pool slides.
+Kidani Village, Saratoga and Riviera also offer kids’ water play areas.
+There are additional unthemed “quiet pools” at Saratoga Springs, Riviera and Old Key West.
+These resorts offer recreational activities, video game rooms and fitness centers, plus the full-service Spa at Saratoga Springs.
+Because Old Key West, Saratoga Springs and Kidani Village are more isolated than the other Disney Vacation Club resorts, we highly recommend renting a car when you stay here, and we think a car is practically mandatory if staying at Kidani Village.
 Old Key West and Saratoga Springs don’t offer valet parking, salons or kids’ clubs.
 Kidani Village does have valet parking.

 Transportation from the Disney Vacation Club resorts to other areas of Walt Disney World Resort varies: